baile320/ctfs/leviathan/README.md

 There's also a slightly more in depth trick utilizing symlinks that can be found by googling for the solution to this level.
 I like my solution :).

 ## Level 3 to Level 4
 Now we have an executable file called `level3` that prompts us for a password when we execute it.
-This level is pretty easy since we know about `ltrace`.
-It tells us that the password we need to enter to the binary is `snlprintf` (look at the `strcmp` below): i
+This level is pretty easy since we know about `ltrace`.  iIt tells us that the password we need to enter to the binary is `snlprintf` (look at the `strcmp` below): i
 ```bash
 leviathan3@leviathan:~$ ltrace ./level3